-Section 103(1) of the Local Government Act 2002 requires Council to specify its policy on the funding of capital expenditure separately from its policy on the funding of operating expenditure.
+Section 103(1) LGA requires Council to specify its policy on the funding of capital expenditure separately from its policy on the funding of operating expenditure.
 "Capital" costs that need to be funded relate predominantly to the purchase of new assets and the replacement of existing assets.

 Council takes a consolidated corporate approach to the management of its financial position.
-Through its LTP it determines what capital expenditure is sustainable within the prudential guidelines it has set itself.
+Through Tasman's 10-Year Plan 2021 - 2031 it determines what capital expenditure is sustainable within the prudential guidelines it has set itself.
 These parameters are contained in the Financial Strategy.